tadeu-dutra/data-analysis-with-kibana-ondemand/Lesson 5.2: Sharing with users.md

 In this lesson, you’ll learn how you can use roles, permissions, and spaces to share dashboards with others.

+In this lab, you will create a user with limited access to view a shared Dashboard

+  Elastic Security uses Role-Based Access Control (RBAC).
+Whenever you need to give out permissions to view an asset, start with the Role.
+Manage these settings by clicking on:
+  > Stack Management > Security > Roles

+  ## a) Elasticsearch
+    Role Name: dashviewer
+    Indices: kibana_sample_data_logs
+    Privileges: read, view_index_metadata

+  ## b) Kibana
+    Spaces: Nova
+    Privileges for all features:  Customize (Dashboard: Read)

+  > Stack Management > Security > Users

+  ## a) Create User
+    Username: public
+    Password: public123
+    Privileges > Roles: dashviewer

+# Summary

+In this lab, you shared a Dashboard with a user with limited access.

 # Review

 - Roles are a collection of privileges that allow you to perform actions in Kibana and Elasticsearch.